June 2, 2017 – Maury River Middle School (Lexington, Va.) aims to change the way Virginia schools engage students through physical education.

 Maury River will have multiple sets of Zone monitors to use beginning this summer.
 Rockbridge County Schools used a federal grant to buy a set of monitors to be used with a 21st Century Community Learning Center Afterschool Program.
 Shortly after that purchase, the district’s Career and Technical Education program purchased a set for use during the school day in collaboration with the physical education department.
 Additional sets are being purchased for the physical education department with funds allocated directly by Dr. Phillip Thompson, the new school superintendent, and the local education foundation.

-“Through the use of the adidas Zone, our mobile App [to be released in the fall], student journaling and instant feedback, we are excited to partner with Maury River Middle School and help enhance their students’ overall educational experience both during their after-school program and in class when the new school year begins,” said Jen Ohlson, IHT’s founder and president.
+“Through the use of the IHT Zone, our mobile App , student journaling and instant feedback, we are excited to partner with Maury River Middle School and help enhance their students’ overall educational experience both during their after-school program and in class when the new school year begins,” said Jen Ohlson, IHT’s founder and president.

 Students wear the heart rate monitors during class and can see in real time how hard they are working.
 The heart rate monitors show students their actual heart rate but also the color of the heart rate zone – blue (low impact), yellow (moderate) and red (vigorous).
 Based on each day’s activity, teachers can set a goal for how long students should be exercising with their heart rates in the yellow or red zones.